Recreation Park (San Francisco): Haight-Street Recreation Grounds

+Central Park

 Central Park, also sometimes called Recreation Park, seating capacity of 15,000, opened on Thanksgiving Day of 1884 and operated until 1906.
-Located at 8th Street and Market Streets, was used by several clubs including the San Francisco Seals of the Pacific Coast League from 1903.
+Located at 8th Street and Market Streets, was used by several clubs, including the San Francisco Seals of the Pacific Coast League from 1903.
 Destroyed by the earthquake and fire on April 18, 1906.
 The Seals temporarily moved to Oakland while the city of San Francisco was being rebuilt.
 Photo.